 WHITE HOUSE APPROVAL AND AGENCY CERTIFICATION: Once all related information has been obtained and the analysis is complete, OPM provides a list of nominees to the White House for review.
-Additionally, OPM provides the Agency Head the final list of his/her nominees for certification, also known as "Eyes Only".
-An Agency Head may withdraw a nominee at this time, or any time during the PRA process, prior to POTUS decision.
+Additionally, OPM provides the Agency Head the final list of agency nominees for certification, also known as "Eyes Only".
+An Agency Head may withdraw a nominee at this time, or any time during the PRA process, prior to the President's decision.

-After OPM obtains feedback from both the agency and White House, OPM provides the final list of recommended nominees to POTUS for consideration of the PRA.
-The final decision is made by POTUS by the end of the Fiscal Year and OPM immediately communicates the decision to the agencies along with guidance regarding agencies' recognition of their recipients.
+After OPM obtains feedback from both the agency and White House, OPM provides the final list of recommended nominees to President for consideration of the PRA.
+The final decision is made by the President by the end of the Fiscal Year and OPM immediately communicates the decision to the agencies along with guidance regarding agencies' recognition of their recipients.